 Students in the Liberal Arts Associate of Arts degree should select electives to reflect both the student’s interests and the requirements of the intended transfer institution.
 Students are encouraged to consult the transfer guide sheets located in the University, Transfer, Advising, and Career Counseling Center.

-- Civil Society and Culture: Compare and contrast the United States globally with other nations or regions, addressing one or both of the following: (1) social, economic, political and cultural issues or (2) patterns of diversity or inequality, including racial, ethnic, religious or gender differences.
+- Civil Society and Culture: Compare and contrast the United States with other nations or world regions, addressing social (economic, political and cultural) issues, patterns of diversity, or aspects of inequality.

 - Communication: Effectively communicate ideas appropriate to their discipline using Standard English, through written and verbal communication.